-Digital Marketing has many standards and guidelines that make certain websites effective and others… not so much.
-At Cowlick Studios we try to stay within the guidelines, unless there is an obvious reason why it might be better to go outside the rules.
-Is your digital marketing working for you or against you?
-Here are a few questions to ask to help you find an answer and maybe work to improve your digital strategy.
+If you are a business owner, I am sure you have thought about your digital marketing strategy at one point in your career.
+How are you ranking in the search engines, what about doing some social media posts?
+What types of blog posts should I write for my target audience?
+All strategies for online marketing have standards and guidelines that make certain websites effective and others… not so much.
+At Cowlick Studios we try to stay within the guidelines, unless there is an obvious reason why it might be better to go outside the norm.
+Is your digital marketing working for you or do you feel you are lost, wasting time?

 4. Your digital marketing offers are not relevant.

 Website visitors and your prospective clients need content that is relevant to them.
 Remember culture is strategy.
 Give them something for FREE that they can implement and can see some success with.
 As digital marketers we can get lost in too many ideas all at once.
 Email Campaigns, Google Ads, Search Engine Optimization, Video Marketing, Social Channels, Influencer Marketing, Content Marketing…

 If a Business can’t implement a simple, straightforward plan or see the end goal in site, they will get overwhelmed with the digital marketing strategy and lose faith.
 We would want a steady, smooth implementation process to ensure success.
 Always tackle one traffic or marketing channel at a time and again, start with your target audience in mind for each!

 Getting the right traffic to your website and landing pages is crucial, if people are going to download your content it has to resonate with them.
 These people downloading your content may pass this content on to others who will ultimately buy or buy themselves if they see a true value in the offer.
 Anyway you can give them a personalized experience it will help turn more sales.